ygemici/osz/docs/services.md

 ------

 The system logger daemon.
 Syslog's bss segment is a circular buffer that periodically flushed to disk.
-On boot, CORE is gathering it's logs in a temporary buffer.
-The size can be configured with `nrlogmax=4`.
-That buffer is flushed to the "syslog" task as soon as it starts, and other services can use the normal buffer.
+On boot, CORE is gathering it's logs in a temporary buffer (using syslong_early() function).
+The size of the buffer can be configured with `nrlogmax=4`.
+That buffer is shared with the "syslog" task.

 Typical functions: syslog(), setlogmask().